paigeweber13/yacs/README.md

 manager to find this, e.g. `apt search catch2`, `dnf search catch2`, `zypper se catch2`, etc.

-After that, try running `make tests`, as it might work out of the box.
-If you get the output "All tests passed" or similar, it worked!
-Otherwise, continue below.
+After that, run `make tests`, as it should work out of the box.
+If not, make sure catch2 is installed to a "standard" location like `/usr/include`.

-Then, make sure the variable `CATCH_INCLUDE` in the makefile points to the location where your package manager installed catch (this is probably `/usr/include/catch2` or similar).
-If you can't find it, try using `find` or look for a way to get your package manager to tell you the details of where it installed catch.
-Then you can edit `CATCH_INCLUDE` to point to that directory.

-Once that's done, `make tests` should definitely work.

 # Full Build System